mercadopago/devsite-docs/guides/recaudos/prerequisites.en.md

 # Prerequisites

-To start using Mercado Pago's Debt and Bulk Links Management tool, you must be registered by the commercial area.
+To start using Mercado Pago's Debt and Massive Links Management tool, you must be registered by the commercial area.
 For this purpose, the following information will be required.

 > WARNING
 >